 Petitions presented to Council must be written (other than pencil).
-Any resident of Victoria may sign a petition.

-The Council may, by resolution, accept genuine electronic petitions if it is satisfied that the petition is authentic and has been received from a legitimate website.
+Council may, by resolution, accept genuine electronic petitions if it is satisfied that the petition is authentic and has been received from a legitimate website.

-A petition will be presented by a Councillor at the Council Meeting and the Councillor presenting the petition:

-- e) shall identify the issue; - f) shall state the number of signatures attached to the petition; - g) shall read the petition in full or precis form; and - h) may move 'That the petition be received and noted' and any other action appropriate.
+- e) A petition will be presented by a Councillor at the Council Meeting and the Councillor presenting the petition: - f) shall identify the issue; - g) shall state the number of signatures attached to the petition; - h) shall read the petition in full or precis form; and - i) may move 'That the petition be received and noted' and any other action appropriate.

-In the case of a Any petition containing fewer than 15 signatures, it-will not be presented at the a Council meeting and will, instead, be forwarded to the relevant Director or Executive Manager for a response.
+Any petition containing fewer than 15 signatures, will not be presented at a Council meeting and will, instead, be forwarded to the relevant Director for a response.